Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--JXPsTlJIiI,664.8642,675.5415333333333.md

 ### Transcript

-> enemies and a giant mech suit to fight them in mark thinks the uh mexico will never happen uh he's wrong of course also big crab will combat be expanded upon
+> enemies and a giant mech suit to fight them in mark thinks the, mexico will never happen, he's wrong of course also big crab will combat be expanded upon